 Answer: Under Tier I, there is only one scheme (default) available to the Central/State Govt. wherein the contributions are allotted to three Public Sector Pension Fund Managers; SBI Pension Funds Private Limited, UTI Retirement Solutions Limited, and LIC Pension Fund Limited.
 These pension funds invest their AUM in the proportion of up to 55% in Government Securities, up to 40% in Debt Securities, and up to 5% in Money Market Instruments.

 Under Tier II, assets under consideration for investment are segregated based on their risk returns:

 Asset class E: "High return, High risk" (equity market instruments)

 Asset class G: "Low return, Low risk" fixed income instruments

 Asset class C: "Medium return for credit risk" bearing fixed income instruments

 Can I choose where my funds are invested under NPS?

 NPS gives two options, Active or Auto.
 Under Active Choice, the subscribers can choose a fund manager and provide the ratio in which their funds can be invested among the asset classes.

-Auto Choice is ideal for individuals who either do not have the necessary knowhow for choosing the allocation ideal for them or do not want to make that choice.
+Auto Choice is ideal for individuals who either do not have the necessary know-how for choosing the allocation ideal for them or do not want to make that choice.
 Under this option, the investments are made in a life-cycle fund.
 Here, the ratio of funds invested across three asset classes will be determined by a pre-defined portfolio.
-At the lowest age of entry (18 years) the auto choice will investment 50% of wealth in E Class, 30% in C Class and 20% in G Class.
+At the lowest age of entry (18 years), the auto choice will invest 50% of the wealth in E Class, 30% in C Class, and 20% in G Class.
 These ratios of investment will remain fixed for all contributions until the subscriber turns 36.
-From 36 years on, the percentage of contribution in E and C asset class will decrease annually while it increases in G class annually till it reaches 10% in E, 10% in C and 80% in G class at age 55..
+From 36 years on, the percentage of contribution in E and C asset classes will decrease annually while it increases in G class annually till it reaches 10% in E, 10% in C, and 80% in G class at age 55.